blikblum/slick-router/docs/middlewares/wc.md

 By default, the routes elements are created each navigation even when the same route is matched.

-Setting `reuse` to false will make the router reuse the same element instance when the same route is matched
+Setting `reuse` to true will make the router reuse the same element instance when the same route is matched

 ```js
 const routes = [